 P = E x I Watts = Volts x Amps

 For additional DC Voltage equations, see the circular Ohms Law chart at the top of this page.
-Click here for an online FREE Ohms Law calculator.
+Click here for an online FREE Electrical Terms and Equations Ohms Law calculator.
 Insert two values and press “Calculate” to get the other values.

 You may also be interested in all of my posted electrical wiring diagrams

-Wiring diagrams and other information about electric motors is available on my blog post here.
+Information about electric motors is available in my article here.